 People familiar with photochemistry often use the terms luminescence, photoluminescence, fluorescence, and phosphorescence interchangeably to describe materials that emit light.
 However, these terms do not mean the same things.

 These terms are not well understood and can be confusing.
-So, In today’s blog, Angstrom Technologies explains photoluminescence and the differences between fluorescence and phosphorescence.
+Our experts explain photoluminescence and the differences between fluorescence and phosphorescence.
 We also discuss how materials possessing these properties are used in different applications.

 Luminescence and Photoluminescence